 and the supported models are:

-El Capitan is available from the Mac App Store (in Applications, available on Snow Leopard 10.6.8 and above).
+El Capitan is available from the Mac App Store but only from a special link for upgraders from Snow Leopard (see below).
 Mountain Lion can be obtained from the Online Apple Store (see above).
-(Mavericks, and Yosemite are no longer available.)
+(Mavericks, Yosemite and Sierra are no longer available.)

 You should be aware that PPC programs (such as AppleWorks) will not run on Lion or above; and some other applications may not be compatible - there is a useful compatibility checklist at http://roaringapps.com/apps:table

 If you are running Leopard on an Intel Mac you will have to upgrade to Snow Leopard to access the Mac App Store - it's available in the online Apple Store.
 However if you have a PPC Mac you cannot run Snow Leopard and cannot proceed further.

 My second-hand iOS device was Activation Locked by the previous owner

 If a second-hand iOS device has been 'Activation locked' then only the previous owner can unlock it, either by providing you with the account ID and password, or by removing it from his list of devices (as he should have done before selling it) - please see http://support.apple.com/kb/ts4515